tursilion/vgmcomp2/players/libcolecovgm2/readme.txt

 SFX Playback: Header: ColecoSfxPlay.h
 ---------------------------------
+sfx_StartSong(unsigned char *pSbf, uWordSize songNum)
+    DO NOT USE DIRECTLY, use StartSfx instead.

-sfx_StartSong(unsigned char *pSbf, uWordSize songNum, uWordSize pri)
+StartSfx(unsigned char *pSbf, uWordSize songNum, uWordSize pri)
-    File:    CPlayer.c
+    File:    ColecoPlayerSFX.c
     Return:  void
     Inputs:  pSbf - pointer to the song bank being started songNum - index of the song, starting with 0, to play.
 Note: no range checking! pri - 8-bit priority of the SFX.
 If equal to or lower than currently playing SFX, returns          without starting the new one.
 Otherwise, the new SFX will be started.
     Purpose: Initialize the player to begin playing a new SFX.
 Invalid data will probably just crash.

 sfx_StopSong()